khaledhikmat/vs-go/README.md

 - The main focus of the `agents-manager` and `agents-monitor` is to provide an automatic failover and self-healing in case of agents failures.
 A production system must also provide a way to auto-scale `agents-manager` pods when the queued orphaned requests are not being processed (a condition where all `agents-managers` are fully occupied with max agents).
 - Agents can be stopped if the corresponding camera configuration (in the database) changes to excluded.
 The `agents-manager` detects this condition and stops the associated agent.
 This frees a slot in the agents pod.
 Therefore the `agents-manager` re-subscribes to the orphan service.

+## Sample main.go

+This library provides a sample `main.go` file that can be used to bootstrap the video surveillance system.

 ## Go Module

 ```bash